Cross Culture: watch this space!

 In November 2019 the Cross Culture timeline was also presented at the Museum Digit conference in Budapest, Hungary to a room of over 100 museum and heritage professionals.

-The Cross Culture timeline is currently being prepared for an official launch in the early 2020 and we are very excited to bring it to wider audiences.
+The Cross Culture timeline is being prepared for an official launch in 2021 and we are very excited to bring it to wider audiences.
 Watch this space!

 If you have any questions regarding the Cross Culture timeline please contact us at firstname.lastname@example.org.
 Alternatively sign up to our mailing list to get the update about the launch and other news from the team at Noho.